The Tipitaka Chanting Ceremony in Bodh Gaya

 I didn’t see anyone else taking it all in that way, but that was my m.o. since I don’t read Pali, and I wanted to get in there and feel the love.
 It worked well.
 Tonight I’ll read some of the suttas they are probably chanting, like the loving kindness discourse of the Metta Sutta: ‘Just as a mother would protect her child with her life, so one should cultivate a boundless heart toward all living beings.’
 And I’ll go back tomorrow.
 I like being surrounded by gentle people and while obviously not everyone there is holy, most of them have one up on me in matters like cultivating boundless love, and I like it when they share their smiles with me.

 These are offerings for sale by vendors outside the temple.
 Purple lotuses are also very popular.
+One takes them to the alter or places them somewhere meaningful on the way or simply hands them to the puja in charge as he knows where they could be used best.
+For example, it might be getting close to the time to bathe and change the murti’s and as fresh garland around his neck or petals at his feet might be the perfect touch.
 I couldn’t find a good picture of the temple and grounds that I could legally insert, but if you’re interested there are some out there for viewing.
 It’s the Mahabodhi Temple in Bodh Gaya, Bihar, India.
 Electronics aren’t allowed in the complex and it’s probably obvious from my posts that I don’t carry a separate camera.
 The temple is old, stone, very tall and pyramid-shaped.
 The grounds are extensive and laid out in a way that affords many lovely secluded spaces for contemplation.
 It looks particularly festive during this ceremony as everything is bedecked with flowers.
 That includes hundreds and hundreds of statues and carvings, walls, arbors, you name it, it is smothered with gorgeous, fragrant flowers.
-Below is a Wikimedia photo (donated to the public domain) of the Buddha inside the temple, where cameras aren’t allowed and chances are won’t completely capture what you feel in its presence anyway.
-It’s glowing and magically sparkly.
-I’ve come to believe that both artistry (think Michaelangelo’s David) and collective belief can charge even solid matter with certain types of energy.
+Inside the temple, the Buddha murti glows golden and the air sparkles.
+I’ve come to believe that both artists (think Michaelangelo’s David) and collective belief can charge not only an ambience, but even solid matter with energy.

-Honestly though, it’s best to go in the quiet early morning before the crowds.
+Honestly though, it’s better to go in the quiet early morning before the crowds.
 Like most popular shrines, the long queue with people shoving and cutting in, and coughing in your face is challenging enough before you reach the inner sanctum, and then it gets really hairy.
-Most pilgrims want to touch everything a couple times which means arms are flailing past your arms and legs to reach icons, beams, milk ghee offerings, anything that might mean salvation to those greedy for it… and then the alter itself is a zoo with people laying their heads on it and others pushing them aside.
-Today, I was shoved aside along with two frail old people quite unceremoniously with a filthy garbage barrel an attendant was brusquely scraping withered offerings into, while a mob had gathered to my left around a monk tossing free golden shawls into the crowd, and to my right an ill-tempered armed policewoman was funneling people out almost before they arrived.
-It takes a bit to tune out the cacophony.
+Most pilgrims want to touch everything a couple times, which means arms are jetting across your chest and legs to grasp icons, pillars, milk ghee offerings, anything that might mean salvation to those greedy for it… and then the alter itself is a zoo with people laying their heads on it, and others pushing them aside as though they are rotten coconuts.
+Today, I was shoved aside along with two frail, withered and ancient people, quite unceremoniously with a filthy garbage barrel an attendant was brusquely scraping withered offerings into as he pushed the dirty pail in front of him, while a mob had gathered to my left around a monk tossing free golden shawls into the crowd, and to my right an ill-tempered armed policewoman was funneling people out almost before they arrived.
+It takes a bit to tune out the cacophony and feel this as a sacred experience.

-And you can only hope that your prayer for inner calm and acceptance (which wasn’t as critical before you came here) and hopefully even illumination, will be answered.
+You can only hope that your prayer for inner calm and acceptance (which wasn’t as critical before you came here), and hopefully illumination on how to unconditionally love shitheads, will be answered.
 If only by your own mind.